Nacotchtank: Classification

-The Nacotchtank fell under the larger influence of the Piscataway Chiefdom.
-The Nacotchtank were not necessarily under complete control of the Piscataway, but rather, the Nacotchtank closely allied with them as they were a much larger group of 7,000 members in comparison to the roughly 300 members of the Nacotchtank tribe.
-The Piscataway affiliation was intended for protection against the rival Powhatan Chiefdom of eastern Virginia.
+The Nacotchtank fell under the larger influence of the Piscataway Confederacy The Nacotchtank were not necessarily under complete control of the Piscataway, but rather, the Nacotchtank closely allied with them as they were a much larger group of 7,000 members in comparison to the roughly 300 members of the Nacotchtank tribe.
+The Piscataway affiliation was intended for protection against the rival Powhatan Confederacy of eastern Virginia.

 The Piscataway Chief, or tayac, held a loose confederacy over the Nacotchtank in addition to the other surrounding tribes.
-The rank of the tayac was supreme to that of the individual chiefs of the smaller tribes that belonged to the Piscataway Chiefdom.
+The rank of the tayac was supreme to that of the individual chiefs of the smaller tribes that belonged to the Piscataway Confederacy.
 These lower-ranked chiefs were known as werences (also known as werowances/weroances).
-The Nacotchtank werence would collect and pay tribute to the Piscataway tayac who resided in a village named Mayone in present-day Prince Georges County of Maryland, 15 miles south of the Nacotchtank land base.
+The Nacotchtank werence would collect and pay tribute to the Piscataway tayac who resided in a village named Mayone in present-day Prince George's County of Maryland, 15 miles south of the Nacotchtank land base.